HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 For instance, if the rack has 44 RUs but the AssetTracker Strip is only 42U, set Expected Rack Units to 42.
 If the AssetTracker Strip is installed from the top of the rack as suggested, leave Top of Rack Offset (RU) blank or set to 0.
 Alternatively, if the assembly is installed from the bottom of the rack, set Top of Rack Offset (RU) to 2.

-## Adding and auditing asset tags
+## Adding and auditing Asset Tags

 1. Create or update an asset in Hyperview that corresponds to a device in the target rack.

-   - You can provide the AssetTracker ID (the serial number of the intended asset tag) while creating the asset.
-Note that the asset tag can be quickly scanned using a compatible barcode or QR code scanner to populate this value.
+   - You can provide the AssetTracker ID (the serial number of the intended Asset Tag) while creating the asset.
+Note that the Asset Tag can be quickly scanned using a compatible barcode or QR code scanner to populate this value.
    - If the asset already exists, you can update its properties (asset → *Information → Properties*) to include the AssetTracker ID, or use the Asset Audit page (asset → *Information → Asset Audit*) to update the AssetTracker ID value.

-2. Place the adhesive part of the asset tag onto the device.
+2. Place the adhesive part of the Asset Tag onto the device.
 Ensure the tag is secure.

 3. Place the tag itself on the rack's AssetTracker module.
 You must place the tag on the topmost U-location occupied by the asset being tagged.